A functorial approach to rank functions on triangulated categories: The case of compact objects

 \begin{proof} Combining Theorem \ref{thm:LongBijRankFunc} with Lemma \ref{cor:BijAndDecompCompGenTria}, we get the bijection between (a) and (b).
 In fact, given a basic $\Sigma$-invariant endofinite object $Z$ in $\cT$, we consider the endofinite cohomological functor $\Upsilon(Z)$, which in turn gives rise to the additive function The corresponding rank function evaluated on an object $X$ in $\cC$ is of the form

-Moreover, to pass from (b) to (c), we take the indecomposable summands of the endofinite object, which form a closed subset of $\Sp\cT$.
-Identifying $\Sp \cT$ with $\Zg (\Mod \cC)$, Theorem \ref{thm:LongBijRankFunc}, Remark \ref{IsolatedRemark} and Lemma \ref{cor:BijAndDecompCompGenTria} establish the desired bijection with (c).
-Note that the subsets of $\Sp \cT$ described in (c) coincide precisely with the $\Sigma$-closed subsets $\{[H_i]\}_{i\in I}$ in $\Sp \cT$ such that $\coprod_{i\in I}H_i$ is endofinite.
+Moreover, to pass from (b) to (c), we take the indecomposable summands of the endofinite object.
+They form a closed subset of $\Sp\cT$, corresponding to a $\Sigma$-closed closed subset of $\Zg (\Mod \cC)$ such that the coproduct of all its elements is endofinite cohomological.
+By Corollary~\ref{cor:CohEndofin=InjFinEndoLength}, this condition on the coproduct is equivalent to finite endolength.
+By Remark~\ref{IsolatedRemark}, such subsets of $\Zg (\Mod \cC)$ coincide with $\Sigma$-closed closed discrete subsets such that the coproduct of all their elements is $\varSigma$-pure-injective.
+Identifying $\Zg (\Mod \cC)$ and $\Sp \cT$ again, these are precisely the subsets in (c).
+To show that the passage from (b) to (c) induces a bijective correspondence, we refer again to Remark~\ref{IsolatedRemark} to see that the subsets in (c) correspond precisely to the $\Sigma$-closed closed discrete subsets of $\Zg (\Mod \cC)$ satisfying the isolation property.
+These are in bijection with (a) by Theorem \ref{thm:LongBijRankFunc} and, therefore, in bijection with (b) as well.

 The bijection between (c) and (d) is a consequence of the fundamental correspondence in \cite{Krause2002a} that establishes a bijection between definable subcategories of $\cT$ and closed subsets of $\Sp \cT$ by assigning to $\cd$ the subset $\{[X]\in\Sp\ct\mid X\in\Obj\cd\}$.
 The converse is given by taking the definable closure of the objects representing the elements of a closed subset, that is, the smallest definable subcategory of $\cT$ containing these objects.
 In our restricted setting, this converse takes a particularly nice form.
 More precisely, if $C$ is a closed subset of $\Sp\ct$ such that the coproduct of the representatives of its elements is endofinite, then the corresponding definable subcategory of $\cT$ is given by the additive closure of this coproduct.
 Indeed, by \cite[Corollary 13.1.13]{Krause2022}, the definable closure of an endofinite object in $\Mod \cC$ coincides with its additive closure.
 Now we can transport this fact to $\cT$ using \cite[Corollary 4.4]{angeleri2017torsion} and Lemma \ref{cor:BijAndDecompCompGenTria}.
 Finally, let $\rho$ be a rank function on $\cc$ with associated endofinite object $Z_\rho$ in $\cT$.
 It remains to check that

 From the assignments in the fundamental correspondence in \cite{Krause2002a}, we then obtain the desired description of the associated definable subcategory as $(\Ker\rho)^\perp$.
 To this end, observe that $f\in\Ker\rho$ if and only if $\Hom_{\Mod\cC}(\Imm\Hom_\cc(-,f),\Upsilon(Z_\rho))=0$.
 Using that $\Upsilon(Z_\rho)$ is injective in $\Mod\cC$, the latter is equivalent to $\Hom_{\Mod\cC}(\Upsilon(f),\Upsilon(Z_\rho))=0$, which in turn means that $\Hom_\cT(f,Z_\rho)=0$, as wanted. \end{proof}